 Washington’s North Cascades mountains are home to multiple federally-designated Wilderness Areas and some of the most diverse ecosystems in North America.
 The region’s towering old-growth forests, alpine meadows, and rushing rivers are also sites of ongoing struggles over colonialism, Indigenous sovereignty, and resource extraction.
 On Reconnect Earth’s summer 2019 trips in Mount Baker-Snoqualmie National Forest we’ll explore what it means to work for social justice and environmental sustainability on contested land, while experiencing some of the most spectacular landscapes in the Pacific Northwest.

-Reconnect Earth is offering trips during two sets of dates (exact dates subject to slight adjustment pending approval of our permits from public lands agencies):
+Reconnect Earth is offering trips during two sets of dates in Summer 2019:

 Because of our low overhead we are able to offer trips at a significantly lower cost than comparable backpacking experiences.
 Tuition for an eight-day Reconnect Earth trip is $450, with scholarships available for those for whom this is a genuine financial hardship (you’ll have the chance to submit a scholarship request as part of the application process).
 The first step to joining a trip is to fill out our application form.
 Apply now.